jabarbush/react-crud-project/README.md

 Runs the backend API for this project using [json-server](https://github.com/typicode/json-server).

 Address for the API is `http://localhost:3001`.
-Take a look at the `db.json` file for the data model (note that the `fontStyle` in the `signature` object will need to be changed to one of the fonts you choose to support) and the documentation for [json-server](https://github.com/typicode/json-server) to understand which routes you have available to you.
+Take a look at the `db.json` file for the data model and the documentation for [json-server](https://github.com/typicode/json-server) to understand which routes you have available to you.

 ### `npm test`